ChunMinChang/AudioBehaviorCheck/README.md

 - Change style: remove prefix `a` in all arguments
 - Put all ```AudioObjectPropertyAddress``` into a common header.
 - Splpit tests in ```test_utils.cpp``` into smaller chunks.
-- Rename *AudioDeviceUtils* into *AudioDeviceInternalUtils* and create an new module named *AudioDeviceUtils* to write some common used API based on *AudioDeviceInternalUtils*.
+- Rename *AudioObjectUtils* into *AudioDeviceInternalUtils* and create an new module named *AudioObjectUtils* to write some common used API based on *AudioDeviceInternalUtils*.

 ## Tests